Master Theses Digi 2025

 Between regulation and practice: The disposal of ICT end-user-devices in Swiss recycling companies

 / Topic This master's thesis examines the current policies applicable to the disposal of ICT end-user-devices, particularly laptops, tablets, and smartphones, and how these guidelines are implemented by Swiss recycling companies.
-Through a combination of literature research and expert interviews, this study analyzes the practical application of existing regulations and the
+Through a combination of literature research and expert interviews, this study analyzes the practical application of existing regulations

 Seraina Köhle / 2 min